decidim/decidim/decidim-api/docs/usage.md

 #### What happened?

-In the former query, each represents a type, the words `publishedSince`, `publishedAt`, `slug`, `locale` are scalars, all of them Strings.
+In the former query, each keyword represents a type, the words `publishedSince`, `publishedAt`, `slug`, `locale` are scalars, all of them Strings.

 The other however, are objects representing certain entities: